Where do bees live?

 Where has all their habitat gone?

 Throughout the world, there have been significant losses in bee habitat.
 In the United States, grassland prairies—once rich habitats supporting pollinators and wildlife—are now functionally non-existent.
 Recent surveys suggest close to a 99.9% loss over the last 150 years, primarily due to increasing agricultural intensification.
 In the United Kingdom, roughly 97% of native wildflower habitats have been lost since the 50s for the same reason.

 Similar losses are occurring in other ecosystems that once supported pollinators.
 Increasing human populations are driving ever-increasing conversion of wild areas for farmland, suburban, and urban purposes.
 With these areas come other threats to bees, including increased pesticide use, poor habitat management practices (mowing down wildflowers before they are able to set seed), and other varied problems that come with living alongside increasingly dense human populations.

-Sadly, even increasing honey bee densities are having an impact on our many thousands of native bee species.
-There are tens of thousands of honey bees in a hive, which means that each hive requires a plethora of floral resources to support so many more bees.
-If you’re a beekeeper, you can help by providing large swathes of additional flowering plants to feed your bees, so that competitive pressures do not reduce native bee populations.
+Sadly, even increasing honey bee densities can have a negative impact on our many thousands of native bee species.
+There are tens of thousands of honey bees in a hive, which means that each location requires a plethora of floral resources to support so many more bees.
+If you’re a beekeeper, you can help by carefully selecting spots for your hives—ensuring there are copious numbers of flowering plants throughout the bee seasons—so that competitive pressures do not reduce native bee populations.

 What can I do to help?